Tag Archives: Peter Tyndall

 A lot of artists write blogs.
 I even found a blog about artist’s blogs with interviews of artists about their blogging by an artist, Stephanie Levy.
 Artists Who Blog.
 Most of the artists are just photographing of their current art and posting that in a blog.
 I wish that more artist bloggers, especially the painters, would show something of their process and inspiration rather than simply spruiking their completed paintings for sale or advertising their next exhibition.

 The Internet has exposed many crypto-artists, the secret artists, the part-time artists, and the artists who are outside of the art world circle.
-There are many blogs about the arts and crafts (see my entry on Contemporary Craft Politics & Blogs) and many more blogs about Melbourne’s street art (maybe I should write another blog entry about them).
+There are many blogs about the arts and crafts (see my post Contemporary Craft Politics & Blogs) and many more blogs about Melbourne’s street art (see my post Melbourne Street Art Blogs).

 I’m surprised that zines have survived given the number of artists who are turning to blogs as their preferred media of publication but there will always be an appeal for the hand-made.
 Sticky Projects, in the Degreaves St. underpass at Flinders St. Station, is full of zines.
 I’m surprised at any print media surviving economically; the age of art magazines, like Art + Text, as a significant force in art is over.